 Mirror window film stops people looking in but you still have outward visibility

 One way mirror film is used in rooms where privacy is preferrable.
 Mirror window film is reflective on the outside and is slightly tinted when viewed from the inside.
 You can still look outside but people outside cannot see in any more.
 Its mirror effect is achieved because outside is lighter than inside.
 If the interior is lighter than the exterior – at night, for example – you lose the mirror effect.
 Mirror window film is popular in homes and offices where there is a need to keep out unwanted gazes.
 This type of privacy control film is often chosen in such situations because it does not obstruct outward visibility.
-One way mirror film also keeps out the heat; this film has a sun-control effect because this film, PP70, reflects 75% of all heat and blocks 99% of harmful UV radiation; in other words, PP70 film is a multipurpose window film.
+One way mirror film also keeps out the heat; this film has a sun-control effect because this film, PP70, reflects 75% of all heat; in other words, PP70 film is a multipurpose window film.
 PP70 film is a self-adhesive mirror window tint, i.e. a glue layer adheres the film to the pane.
 Mirror window film will give your home or office a luxurious look.

 How one way mirror film works